This is an English language site that introduce, provides information and promotes Pinoy Hip-Hop music and culture online.

 The Pinoy Hip-Hop scene is arguably the oldest and one of the most established in Asia.
 Plus the scene continues to evolve with new artists coming up and expressing themselves.

 This is the perfect time to document Pinoy Hip-Hop and promote it to a larger audience both here in The Philippines and worldwide.

 HIPHOP.PH is created by Jayo Santiago, known in the interactive community as “Webmasta”.
-But he’s more known in the Pinoy Graffiti scene as Flip-1 and remains of the most important in this scene.
+But he’s more known in the Pinoy Graffiti scene as Flip-1 and remains of the most important graffiti writers in The Philippines.